njachowski/delphi/README.md

 Make sure R is installed along with the required libraries.

-Check the pathes and folders.
+Check the paths and folders.